thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 ```

 And since the binary will be linked with the libraries from the target
-architecture, evertyhing works as expect.
+architecture, everything works as expect.

 You also need to temper your expectations: QEMU emulation is slow.
 It is
 sufficient fast to build small programs, but if you need to build something